About Regulation 83 and the No-Fault Fee Schedule

 Q: What happens if my claim is denied?

-If the claim is denied the assignee may file a consumer complaint with this Department by including a copy of the assignment of benefits form.
+A: If the claim is denied the assignee may file a consumer complaint with this Department by including a copy of the assignment of benefits form.
 Additionally, the assignee may proceed with no fault arbitration.
 The instructions for filing no fault arbitration are included on the back of the No Fault Denial of Claim Form (NF-10).

 Q: The insurance company reduced the amount of a medical bill to the Workers' Compensation fee schedule charges.
 Am I responsible to pay my doctor the difference between "fee schedule" and the amount he/she previously billed?